Getting a Mortgage With a Criminal Conviction

 Mortgage lenders will all want to know that you can comfortably meet your monthly repayment obligations over the whole term of the loan.
 Someone with previous criminal convictions would be seen as a riskier applicant than one with none.

-If, for example, your conviction was for a serious offence such as theft or fraud then a lender could come to the conclusion that you may be an unreliable borrower.
+If, for example, your conviction was for a serious offence such as theft or fraud, a lender could conclude that you may be an unreliable borrower.

 Eligibility criteria

-Aside from the usual eligibility criteria around loan-to-value ratio, credit records and affordability calculations based on your income, different lenders will have specific criteria around your criminal convictions and how they factor these into their assessment of your application.
+Aside from the usual eligibility criteria around loan-to-value ratio, credit records and affordability calculations based on your income, different lenders will have specific criteria around your criminal convictions and how they factor these into their application assessment.

 Spent convictions

-Under the Rehabilitation of Offenders Act 1974, spent convictions do not legally need to be disclosed to mortgage lenders and therefore should have no direct impact on your ability to get a mortgage.
-This applies even if lenders ask direct questions beginning ‘have you ever been convicted…’ – you’re legally allowed to say ‘no’ if all of your convictions are spent.
+Under the Rehabilitation of Offenders Act 1974, spent convictions do not legally need to be disclosed to mortgage lenders and, therefore, should not directly impact your ability to get a mortgage.
+This applies even if lenders ask direct questions beginning with ‘Have you ever been convicted…’ – you’re legally allowed to say ‘no’ if all of your convictions are spent.

 Unspent convictions

-If your conviction is unspent, you are legally required to disclose it if your lenders asks.
+If your conviction is unspent, you must legally disclose it if your lender asks.
 This could potentially lead to your mortgage application being declined.

-While it may be possible to secure a mortgage with an unspent conviction under niche circumstances, keep in mind that it can be a lot more difficult and the deal you are offer is unlikely to be as favourable.
+While it may be possible to secure a mortgage with an unspent conviction under niche circumstances, keep in mind that it can be much more difficult, and the deal you are offered is unlikely to be as favourable.

 How to get a mortgage after a criminal conviction